 Candidates should show aptitude in a range of physical activities.
 Candidates MUST take part in extra-curricular sports and be actively involved in a sports club or team outside of school.
 Candidates should also possess good literacy and science skills.

 Format

-Candidates will spend four lessons per fortnight on theory based study, with one practical lesson: Core PE time will be used as GCSE practical lessons.
+Candidates will spend three lessons per fortnight on theory based study, with one practical lesson.

 BTEC Tech Award in Sport (Edexcel)